 Open Enrollment occurs annually in early November and elections will be effective on January 1 of the following calendar year.

 All open enrollment changes must be made during the annual open enrollment period for changes effective January 1 of the next calendar year.
-Benefit enrollment for 2016 will be completed on a paper enrollment form instead of using 1600grand.
 Visit the Benefits page for open enrollment directions and the next year’s benefits summary.

 If I don’t want to make any changes during Open Enrollment, do I have to do anything?

 There are changes in benefits and any new rates will take effect at the start of the new year (January 1).
 It is strongly recommended that you review your elections and dependents/beneficiaries every year at open enrollment.
 Please pay extra attention to the following benefits: